We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Diarrhea is one of the most common health complaints.
 It can range from a mild, temporary condition to a potentially life threatening one.

 Globally, an estimated 2 billion cases of diarrheal disease occur each year.
 Also, around 1.9 million children under the age of 5 years — mostly in developing countries — die from diarrhea every year.
-This makes it the second leading cause of death in this age group.
+This makes it the

 Diarrhea is characterized by abnormally loose or watery stools.
 Most cases of diarrhea are due to bacteria, viruses, or parasites.
 Digestive system disorders can also cause chronic diarrhea.